-Oral hygiene is one of the most overlooked areas of medical care for animals. as we increase our knowledge of animal health we realize that proper dental care does not just make your pet’s breath smell better; it is mandatory for your pet’s long term quality of life.
+Oral hygiene is one of the most overlooked areas of medical care for dogs and cats.
+As we increase our knowledge of animal health we realize that proper dental care does not just make your pet’s breath smell better; it is mandatory for your pet’s long term quality of life.
 Dental disease is a treatable and preventable problem, and since your pet can not tell you how it feels, it is up to all of us, as members of your pet’s health care team, to address this problem.

 The most common symptom of dental disease is bad breath (halitosis).
 In addition, you may notice inflamed gums (gingivitis), tartar, difficulty chewing or pain when chewing, and even poor appetite and weight loss.

 Dental disease usually manifests itself as gum disease (gingivitis) secondary to plaque and tartar accumulation.
 Plaque is an invisible accumulation of bacteria that forms on teeth. as the plaque on your pet’s teeth continues to accumulate, it eventually mineralizes and hardens to form tartar, which can be observed accumulating on the tooth surface.